borealbirds/BAMexploreR_shiny/README.md

 # BAMexploreR_shiny

-UNDER DEVELOPMENT - Shiny app for downloading and analyzing bird species data from the BAM National Model v4 and v5
+`BAMexploreR-shiny` is the Github repository for our landbird model download and anlaysis app at https://borealbirds.shinyapps.io/bam_landbird_viewer_dev95/.
+Please visit https://github.com/borealbirds/BAMexploreR for our R package for model download and analysis in the R environment.